relab/thesis-proposals/2024/zk-exchange.md

 A centralized stock exchange such as [Nordnet][1] matches a buyer and seller of a particular security.
 In normal circumstances, the exchange matches the buyer and seller of a particular security at a given price.
-The buyer first has to place a *BUY* order at the exchange, or the seller must place a *SELL* order at the exchange
+The buyer first has to place a *BUY* order at the exchange, or the seller must place a *SELL* order at the exchange.

-Regardless of who goes first, a significant amount of information is publicly revealed Using this information, other parties can learn about potential arbitrage opportunities, security correlation, etc.
+Regardless of who goes first, a significant amount of information is publicly revealed.
+Using this information, other parties can learn about potential arbitrage opportunities, security correlation, etc.

 Moreover, from the instant the opposite party clicks to place the order on their device, there is a non-negligible delay until the order is executed.